Founder & Lead Editor

 Design and Build Quality

-The Upper The shoe sports a new triple jacquard mesh.
-It sounds fancy, but essentially, it is a multi-layered engineered mesh designed to be breathable yet structured.
-It feels premium to the touch—plush and sock-like.
-They have added larger perforations in key heat zones, which definitely helps, although some runners still find it runs a tad warm in the dead of summer.
-The tongue is semi-gusseted and padded just right—no lace bite here.
+The Upper The shoe uses a triple jacquard mesh.
+It’s basically a multi-layer engineered mesh meant to stay breathable while still feeling structured.
+It has a premium, plush, sock-like feel.
+New Balance added larger perforations in key heat zones, which helps, though some runners still say it runs a bit warm in peak summer.
+The tongue is semi-gusseted and padded just right, so lace bite isn’t really a thing here.

 The Midsole This is the heart of the shoe.
 We are talking about pure EVA-based Fresh Foam X. It is fascinating because, unlike the nitrogen-infused foams taking over the racing world, this is old-school chemistry done right.
 The rocker geometry is prominent, designed to roll you through your stride.
 It is not aggressive like a carbon-plated racer, but it is smooth.

-The Outsole Honestly, this might be the most underrated improvement.
-The v14 features a new outsole design with significantly more blown rubber coverage in high-wear areas (the heel and forefoot).
+The Outsole This might be the most underrated improvement.
+The v14 uses a new outsole layout with noticeably more blown rubber coverage in high-wear areas (heel and forefoot).
 New Balance calls it "NDurance" rubber.
-It is stiffer than the previous version, which actually adds a little bit of pop to the toe-off, but its main job is to keep the shoe alive longer.
+It’s stiffer than the previous version, which can add a touch more pop at toe-off, but its main job is simple: keep the shoe alive longer.

 Weight Okay, we need to address the elephant in the room.
 The v14 has gained weight.
 We are looking at approximately 10.5 oz (298g) for a men's size 9.5.
 That is a solid 30-gram jump from the previous version.
 It is the trade-off you pay for that extra rubber and stability.
 Does it feel like a brick?
 No. But does it feel snappy?
 Also no.

-Special Tech It is worth noting that the shoe carries the APMA (American Podiatric Medical Association) Seal of Acceptance.
-This isn't just marketing fluff; it means the design has been vetted to promote foot health, which is a big reassuring factor if you are prone to plantar fasciitis or other foot gremlins.
+Special Tech The shoe also carries the APMA (American Podiatric Medical Association) Seal of Acceptance.
+That isn’t just marketing fluff; it means the design has been reviewed for promoting foot health, which is reassuring if you deal with plantar fasciitis or other foot gremlins.

 Comfort and Fit